privateprep/coding-space-website/src/pages/blog/2024-12-12-the-joy-of-learning-inside-our-early-engineers-class.md

 description: >-
   This fall, our Early Engineers class is taking off—literally and figuratively!
-  Designed for preschool-aged learners, this engaging program introduces foundational coding and engineering concepts through screen-free, hands-on activities.
+  Designed for preschool-aged learners, this engaging program introduces foundational computer science and engineering concepts through screen-free, hands-on activities.
 Young engineers are not only having fun but also building essential skills like critical thinking and problem-solving that will last a lifetime.